DevOpsKev/devops-coach/README.md

 This book was written by a team of talented agile practitioners and is the result of an <a href="https://en.wikipedia.org/wiki/Inner_source" target="_blank">innersource</a> publishing initiative from Tide Digital.
-This book is one of a series inspired by our mission to <a href="../../blob/master/disrupt-publishing.md">Disrupt Publishing</a>.
 This book and its contents are released under the <a href="https://creativecommons.org/licenses/by-nc/4.0/" target="_blank">CC BY-NC 4.0</a> creative commons attribution license by Tide Digital APS Denmark who own the copyright thereof.

 ## Introduction